flashcordon/big-history/Galaxies.md

 - Le 12 Juillet 2022, les premières images et données officielles du JWST ont été révélées au grand public.

+## La nébuleuse de la Carène

-- Carina Nebula.
-The Carina Nebula is one of the largest and brightest nebulae in the sky, located approximately 7,600 light-years away in the southern constellation Carina.
+- The Carina Nebula is one of the largest and brightest nebulae in the sky, located approximately 7,600 light-years away in the southern constellation Carina.
 Nebulae are stellar nurseries where stars form.
 The Carina Nebula is home to many massive stars, several times larger than the Sun.

 ## Le spectre de transmission de WASP-96 b